mgatelabs/DeFreeze/README.md

 # DeFreeze

-A simple puthon script that utalizes FFMpeg to remove Audio / Video freezes from MP4 files.
+A simple python 3 script that utalizes FFMpeg to remove Audio / Video freezes from MP4 files.

 ##Instructions